Updated: Jan 6

 Where does inspiration come from?

-When I started my business in 1988, I had about 3 years of experience, at an interiorscape company in Houston, Texas.
+When I started my business in 1988, I had about 3 years of experience behind me at an interiorscape company in Houston, Texas.
 I absorbed a lot of information before moving to a new city and going out on my own.
 But, I wanted to change it up.
 I'm a design junkie.
 Always looking for innovative ways to achieve a "look".
-I spent hours and a few paychecks at newsstands, and buying subscriptions to magazines like Better Homes and Gardens, Architectural Digest, Fine Gardening and Southern Living.
+I spent hours and a few paychecks at newsstands, buying subscriptions to magazines like Better Homes and Gardens, Architectural Digest, Fine Gardening, Southern Living and House Beautiful.

-I can remember searching on my ancient desktop computer, stringing words together like tall+plant+striped+footcandles…my, my how times have changed.
+I can remember searching on my ancient desktop computer, stringing words together like tall+plant+stripedpot+footcandles…my, oh my how times have changed.

 Behold the 21st century “search engine” and platforms like Houzz, Pinterest, Instagram, Facebook, and more.
 The search is lighting fast, with a dizzy, distracting, barrage of visuals on anything you might need, or want to know pertaining to plants.

-We dissect, and embellish, putting our own creative touches in place.
+We dissect, embellish, and put our own creative touches in place.

-Sometimes we just duplicate what we see, because it has an effective visual.
+Sometimes we just duplicate what we see if we can, because it has an effective visual.

-This expanded into my exterior container and bed plantings as well.
+This expanded into my exterior container plantings and landscape beds as well.

-For many of my clients, this aesthetic is essential.
+For many of my clients who own the building they office or live in, this aesthetic is essential.

 When I was commissioned to do three large preserved moss wall panels for a corporate lobby, my inspiration came from an area not far from where they were being installed.